- Community Living

 All full-time students must live on campus.
 Representatives of the Off-Campus Review Committee review all submitted applications for off-campus approval.
-Criteria that is heavily considered include the student being married, having dependents, living with a parent or legal guardian within 30 miles of the campus, being 23 years old by Sept.
-1 or having applied and received a special exemption from the Off-Campus Housing Review Committee, which is extremely rare.
+Criteria that is heavily considered include the student being married, having dependents, living with a parent or legal guardian within 30 miles of the campus, and being 23 years old by Sept.
+1. Other considered criteria include students who will have 4Y status and an anticipated graduation date of the year they are applying with a cumulative GPA of 2.5 or above.
+Applications submitted without meeting any of the aforementioned criteria are reviewed but rarely approved.
 Students who move off campus without permission will continue to be charged for campus room and board.

 Be sure you fill out all check-in forms completely.
 The Room Condition Report is especially important to review.
+You will review it and sign it upon check-in and receipt of your keys.
+A copy will be emailed to you during the first few days of the academic year and any discrepancies found need to be reported to your RHD.
 This report will be checked against the condition of your room when you check out, and you will be financially responsible for any damage not cited on the report.
 Please report any maintenance or other problems in your room to the hall office immediately so they can be taken care of as soon as possible.

 Students will be assessed for all damages (see Damages, page 37), improper check-out, and loss of keys.
 These charges may be appealed in writing.
 Failure to check out properly will result in a $25 charge.
 Please follow these steps when checking out: